Imamzadeh Hossein, Qazvin

-The Imamzadeh Hossein (also Emamzadeh-ye Hossein, Persian: مسجد جامع عتيق قزوین) is the grave mosque of Imamazadeh Husayn, son of the 8th Imam Ali al-Rida ("Hazrat-e Reza") in Qazvin, Iran that the Safavids - Shah Tahmasp I built in the mid-16th century as a pilgrimage center.
+The Imamzadeh Hossein (مسجد جامع عتيق قزوین; مرقد حسين الرض) is an imamzadeh, mausoleum and mosque complex, located in Qazvin, Iran.
+The funerary complex contains the grave of Hossein, son of the 8th Imam Ali al-Rida ("Hazrat-e Reza").
+Built initially during the Ilkhanate period, the complex was extensively renovated by Shah Tahmasp I in the 17th century, during the Safavid era.

+The complex was added to the Iran National Heritage List on 7 December 1935, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.
+The complex is one of the holiest sites in Shia Islam and is a major pilgrimage center.

 History

 The namesake of the tomb is the biennial deceased son of Imam Ali al-Rida.
 This passed in transit with his father to Khorasan in Qazvin in 821 and was buried at the site.
 Later more people were buried from the Safavid dynasty bib.
-Tahmasp I, who had his seat of government in Qazvin, built the tomb.
-His daughter Zeynab Begum expanded it in 1630, as is testified by a tile inscription.

 Architecture

 The tomb is reminiscent of a generous palace complex with its own walled garden, plant rows, small Iwanen, niches, grave stones and precious blue and cream-colored tile decorations.
 The facade of the main gate is of six ornamental minarets surmounted.
 Is the main gate by steps, there is a large courtyard opens.
 Directly behind the gate is a pavilion-like, octagonal fountain house.

 The tomb is covered by a blue-yellow tiled dome.
 The central portion of the building is decorated with numerous mirror mosaics; the mirror mosaics of the vestibule and the tiles of the facades date from the 19th century.
 In this middle part carried by slender columns porch leads to areas segregated by sex and has two entrances; left for women, right for men.
 The building may only be entered without shoes.
-Tschadorpflicht From the vestibule the shrine can be reached.
-The interior of the shrine is decorated with mirrors, crystals and ornate chandeliers.